-- Storytellers' Institute (Faculty/Students) -- 5 week summer program to support advanced projects
+- Storytellers' Institute (faculty/students): Five-week summer program to support advanced projects.

-- Community Partner Grants (Skidmore-Saratoga Memory Project) (community partners working with Skidmore students, faculty or staff)
+- Community Partner Grants (Skidmore-Saratoga Memory Project): Ccommunity partners working with Skidmore students, faculty or staff.

-- Documentary Skills Grants (faculty only) -- funding to cover tuition costs of approved documentary workshops and/or a stipend to offer new documentary components either in a Doc Studies standalone course or within a department or program.
+- Documentary skills grants (faculty only): Funding to cover tuition costs of approved documentary workshops and/or a stipend to offer new documentary components either in a documentary studies standalone course or within a department or program.